A Website That Works is a Website that Produces Prospects

 Think of your website like your physical location if you had dozens of walk-ins each day.
 You would want your office to give a professional first impression- and that’s exactly what your website should do.
 You can’t necessarily “win” customers with a professional website, but you can probably lose them.
 If you really do have an outdated site, it doesn’t tell potential prospects anything useful about you, and it looks like you don’t have the resources to make it look more appealing.
 A good site isn’t necessarily a deal maker- but it can definitely be a deal breaker if it doesn’t meet minimum expectations for design and usability.

+A visually appealing website is probably one of the cheapest and easiest things you can do.
+There are numerous vendors who can help- or you can use any number of website building services to build your own.
 Whether you plan to tackle it yourself or use a vendor, we recommend building and maintaining your site on WordPress.
 There are a lot of really good site builders- Wix, Squarespace, Godaddy, etc. However, WordPress is the most widely used website platform, and that fact alone makes it the best choice.
 There is a whole community of developers and services created specifically for WordPress sites, so finding features or custom solutions is usually a fairly easy thing to do.

 Keep your load time down.
 Users hate waiting…and now the Google bots are factoring load time into your rankings.
 Fancy graphics and animations may look cool, but anything that causes your site to load slower will turn off users and kill SEO.